KK Mega Basket: The Mega Basket era (2005–present)

-Based on its performance in the 2004–05 season, Avala Ada managed to gain promotion to the Serbia-Montenegro top-tier league.
-During the 2005–06 campaign, playing its very first top flight season, the club changed its name to KK Mega Basket on 19 December 2005.
+Based on their performance in the 2004–05 season, Avala Ada managed to gain promotion to the Serbia-Montenegro top-tier league.
+During the 2005–06 campaign, playing its first top flight season, the club changed its name to KK Mega Basket on 19 December 2005.
 At the same time, it signed a sponsorship deal with the Smederevo-based Ishrana food company, leading to the club competing as Mega Ishrana until 2007.
 The team got relegated at the end of the 2005–06 season, however, the May 2006 Montenegrin independence referendum that meant that Montenegro would become a fully independent state also resulted in the basketball league being re-organized and Mega Ishrana remaining in Serbia's top-tier basketball league.

 Later, also via a naming-rights sponsorship deal, the club was called Mega Aqua Monta for the 2007–08 season, and Mega Hypo Leasing in the 2008–09 season.

 In August 2009, before the start of the 2009–10 season, another Belgrade-based club KK Vizura merged into KK Mega Hypo Leasing, and the club was renamed KK Mega Vizura.
 In November 2014, the club changed its name to Mega Leks due to sponsorship reasons.
 In 2016, Mega Leks won its first trophy ever when it beat KK Partizan 86–80 in the Serbian Cup Final.
 In 2017, the club changed its name to Mega Bemax due to sponsorship reasons.